How to Effectively Scale Your Startup

 What is a scalable startup?

-A scalable startup is built to grow big from day one.
-It’s like planting a tree that’s meant to become a forest.
-These startups have business models that work better as they get bigger – when you add more customers, you don’t need to add the same amount of resources.
-Netflix is a perfect example – they can add millions of new viewers without building new studios or hiring armies of people.
+A scalable startup are created to grow big from day one.
+It’s planting a tree that’s intended to grow into a forest.”
+These are companies that have business models that scale better the more they grow, which means you add more customers without having to add corresponding amounts of resources.
+Netflix is prototypical — they can keep adding millions of new viewers without having to build new studios or hire armies of people.

 How to scale a startup team?